bwu-dart/bwu_polymer_routing/README.md

 ###Summary

-This makes it quite easy to use routing and DI with Polymer.
+I hope this helps you to get started with Polymer, routing and DI.

 Any suggestions for improvements are greatly appreciated.
 [Just create an issue in the GitHub repository](https://github.com/bwu-dart/bwu_polymer_routing/issues/new)